nobody5050/poggit/README.md

-Poggit
+Poggitnode
 ===

 [Discord ![](https://img.shields.io/discord/402639859535052811.svg)](https://discord.gg/NgHf9jt)

 ## What is this?
-Poggit is a website for two things: a plugin builder (Poggit-CI) and a plugin list (Poggit-Release).
+Poggitnode is a website for two things: a plugin builder (Poggitnode-CI) and a plugin list (Poggitnode-Release).

 ## Features
-### Poggit-CI: plugin builder
+### Poggitnode-CI: plugin builder
-Poggit will build phars for your project when you push a commit or make a pull request.
+Poggit will build js files for your project when you push a commit or make a pull request.

-Login on the [Poggit website](https://poggit.pmmp.io) and authorize the Poggit application for your user account or your organizations.
-You can find buttons to enable Poggit-CI for particular repos at [https://poggit.pmmp.io/ci](the CI admin panel).
-Poggit will help you create the file `.poggit.yml` in your repo, and then Poggit will start building your projects in your repo every commit.
+Login on the [Poggitnode website](https://example.io) and authorize the Poggit application for your user account or your organizations.
+You can find buttons to enable Poggit-CI for particular repos at [https://example.io/ci](the CI admin panel).
+Poggit will help you create the file `.poggitnode.yml` in your repo, and then Poggitnode will start building your projects in your repo every commit.

-### Poggit-Release: plugin list
+### Poggitnode-Release: plugin list
 A project can be released after it has a development build.
 You can find the release button in the CI project page.

-You can find a list of released plugins at https://poggit.pmmp.io/plugins.
-You can also find plugins pending review at https://poggit.pmmp.io/review.
+You can find a list of released plugins at https://example.io.
+You can also find plugins pending review at https://example.io.

 ### Virions
-Poggit provides a library framework called ["Virions"](https://poggit.pmmp.io/virion).
+poggitnode does not have virons however this is a planned feature

-## Planned features
+## Planned Poggitnode features
 * Generate docs for plugins
 * Power an online translation platform for plugins
-* Manage a plugin requests list to substitute https://forums.pmmp.io/forums/requests
+* Manage a plugin requests list

 ## Can I host it myself?
 Yes, technically you can, although discouraged.

-Poggit manages a website that allows users to find plugins.
-Therefore, if everyone creates their own Poggit website, it will be confusing for users as plugin lists are scattered everywhere.
-For the sake of the community, unless you have improved your version of Poggit so much that the original version is no longer worth existing, please don't host a public Poggit yourself.
+Poggitnode manages a website that allows users to find plugins.
+Therefore, if everyone creates their own Poggitnode website, it will be confusing for users as plugin lists are scattered everywhere.
+For the sake of the community, unless you have improved your version of Poggitnode so much that the original version is no longer worth existing, please don't host a public Poggitnode yourself.

-However, for various reasons, mainly that I am a stubborn Free Software supporter, you can still host a Poggit instance yourself.
+However, for various reasons, mainly that I am a stubborn Free Software supporter, you can still host a Poggitnode instance yourself.
 This project is licensed under the Apache license, Version 2.0.
 You can obtain a full copy of this license at the [LICENSE](LICENSE) file.

-Nevertheless, Poggit is open-sourced for developers, not businesses.
+Nevertheless, Poggitnode is open-sourced for developers, not businesses.
 It is here for developers to improve it, or to learn from it, _"to build software better, **together**"_.
-You are welcome if you want to host Poggit yourself for security reasons, or for testing.
-But if you are hosting Poggit for profit reasons, **I politely ask you not to do that**.
+You are welcome if you want to host Poggitnode yourself for security reasons, or for testing.
+But if you are hosting Poggitnode for profit reasons, **I politely ask you not to do that**.

 ## Installation
-**Please** read [_Can I host it myself?_](#can-i-host-it-myself) before installing Poggit.
+**Please** read [_Can I host it myself?_](#can-i-host-it-myself) before installing Poggitnode.

-Then, refer to [INSTALL.md](INSTALL.md) for instructions to install Poggit.
+Then, refer to [INSTALL.md](INSTALL.md) for instructions to install Poggitnode.